d3b-center/fw-captk-feature-extraction/README.md

 - T2
 - FLAIR
 - ADC
-- Radiomic feature parameter file (by default uses CaPTk's 3D parameters)
+- Radiomic feature parameter file (if not specified, gear will use CaPTk's default 3D parameters)

 ## Optional configuration:
 - subject label to use in the output file